72nd Mountain Rifle Division: Formation

 The division was commanded by Maj.
 Gen. Pavel Ivanovich Abramidze, who had been the 72nd Rifle's commander since August 8, 1940.
 It was one of six rifle divisions converted to mountain divisions in Ukraine in late 1940/early 1941; like the rest it received little or no specialized training or equipment before the invasion began and, in fact, never completed its conversion.
-As of June 22 it had on hand 9,904 officers and men with 7,462 bolt-action rifles and carbines, 2,579 semiautomatic rifles, 365 sub-machine guns, 351 light machine guns, 110 heavy machine guns, 54 45mm antitank guns, 38 76mm cannon and howitzers, 24 122mm howitzers and 150 mortars.
+As of June 22 it had on hand 9,904 officers and men with 7,462 bolt-action rifles and carbines, 2,579 semiautomatic rifles, 365 sub-machine guns, 351 light machine guns, 110 heavy machine guns, 54 45 mm antitank guns, 38 76 mm cannon and howitzers, 24 122 mm howitzers and 150 mortars.
 For transport it had 433 trucks and 44 tractors plus 2,112 horses.
 The number of antitank guns indicates it had a regular rifle division's full antitank battalion plus antitank sections in at least three of its rifle regiments, contrary to the mountain division shtat.